roshanwebaalayco-star/newqdddw/README.md

 **Issue**: Images not loading
 - Check that image URLs are accessible
-- Verify `/app/client/public/` contains the logo.jpeg file
+- Verify `/app/client/public/` contains the logo.svg file

 **Issue**: Styles not applying
 - Run `npm install` to ensure Tailwind is installed